Samuelucheani/Banking-Data-Analytics-Savings-Investments-and-Customer-Value/README.md

-#Question 1: Customers with Both Savings and Investments
+#Customers with Both Savings and Investments

 #Task: Find customers who have both a funded savings plan and a funded investment plan.
 We want to see their total deposits to identify high-value clients.